shahzaibkhalid/shaizei/README.md

 - **webpackProdSourceMap** (string: `source-map`)
 By default, `source-map` will be used as a `devtool` for production bundle source maps.
 But you can add any other option, valid for webpack `devtool` option.

+- **typeCheck** (boolean: `false`)
+As `shaizei` uses Babel to convert TypeScript to JavaScript, so Babel just strips away types without any type-checking.
+This usually results in faster incremental builds but takes away the important aspect of TypeScript, type-checking.
+And the only way left is that you can check the soundness of types via your IDE intellisense features.
+This is not helpful always.
+There are two ways to type-check your TypeScript code in `shaizei`.
+  * You can turn on `typeCheck` flag in `shaizeirc.json` by turning its value to `true`.
+This will use `fork-ts-checker-webpack-plugin` for type-checking in every compilation.
+Note that this is only available when `typescript` flag value is `true` and won't do anything for JavaScript-React projects.
+This might leads to slower incremental builds.

+  * Second option is to run the type-checking script that's exposed by `shaizei`.
+You can run it as follows:

+    ```shell
+    shaizei type-check
+    ```

+    This will type-check your TypeScript code and will report the errors on terminal output (if any).
+    Note that `typescript` options must be `true` in order to run `type-check` script.

 - **emotion** (boolean: `false`)
 In order to add support for [emotion](https://emotion.sh) (a CSS-In-JS library) turn this flag to `true`.